angkasa27/angkasa27/README.md

 FrontEnd Web Developer & Graphic Designer
 --------------------------------

 Im a Front End Developer.
 Currently working at PT Telkom Indonesia Digital and Next Bussiness at Tribe Enterprise and Wholesale Digitization.
-My expertises are Graphic Designer and FrontEnd Web Developer using ReactJS and NextJS.
+My expertises are Graphic Designer and FrontEnd Web Developer using NextJS and TailwindCSS.

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [here](http://angkasa27.github.io)